 Skip to content

-Maximize Savings With a Safe Harbor 401(k) Plan...And Soon
+Maximize Savings With a Safe Harbor 401(k) Plan...and Soon

-Maximize Savings With a Safe Harbor 401(k) Plan...And Soon
+Maximize Savings With a Safe Harbor 401(k) Plan...and Soon

-Last Updated: March 13, 2024
+Last Updated: July 18, 2024

 However, not all 401(k)s are the same.
-While offering any retirement plan can be a huge benefit, a “safe harbor” 401(k) plan may be particularly advantageous.
+While offering any retirement plan can be a huge benefit, a safe harbor 401(k) plan may be particularly advantageous.
 Safe harbor plans can maximize a company’s tax savings and help retain employees, all while simplifying responsibilities for the employer.

-Ready to scale your retirement plan practice?
+Ready to start your safe harbor retirement plan?

 What Is a Safe Harbor 401(k)?

 Like a traditional 401(k), a safe harbor plan gives employees access to a tax-advantaged savings and investment account.
-Generally, contributions to this account are automatically withdrawn from an employee’s paycheck and invested into funds of the employee’s choosing.
+Generally, contributions to this account are automatically deducted from an employee’s paycheck and invested into funds of the employee’s choosing.

 How Do Employer Contributions Work in a Safe Harbor Plan?